NBurton830/nyshawn-burton/README.md

 ---

-## Issues?
+## Want hire me?

-If you find any bugs or have feature suggestions, create a new issue or pull request 🙏
+Download my resume in the menu 🙏

-Thanks a lot for using this starter! 💪
+Thanks a lot for taking a look at my portfolio website! 💪

 ---